jrcuaranv/tagslam/README.md

 # Tagslam
 This project is intended for robot localization fusing visual odometry and apriltags observations.
+Currently, it only supports stereo images.
+Tested in ubuntu 18.04 and Ubuntu 20.04.

 ## Requirements
 1. ROS Noetic